Office of International Relations

 2. Passport

-1. Submit Notification of Birth to the City Office within 14 days of the birth.
+1. Submit the Notification of Birth to the ward/municipal office within 14 days of the birth.

-2. Certificate of birth issued by the medical doctor
+2. Certificate of Birth issued by the attending medical doctor which is attached to the Notification of Birth

-2. Apply for a passport for a baby at the embassy of your country.
+2. Apply for a passport for the baby at the embassy or consulate of your home country

-1. Application forms for Certificate of Eligibility---Part 1 and Part 2 R (Dependent)
+1. Application form for Certificate of Eligibility---Part 1 and Part 2 R (Dependent)

 3. Questionnaire

-4. Apply for Resident Registration within 60 days of the birth.
+4. Apply for Resident Registration at the ward/municipal office within 60 days of the birth.

 1. Application form